ligolang/ligo/gitlab-pages/docs/testing/testing-tickets.md

 For example, tickets always have the address of the contract that created it as the ticketer field.
 Also, their data payload cannot be changed after the ticket is created.

-As a result, you can't create a ticket in a LIGO test with `Tezos.Next.Ticket.create` and use it to test smart contract origination or entrypoints.
+As a result, you can't create a ticket in a LIGO test with `Tezos.Ticket.create` and use it to test smart contract origination or entrypoints.
 If LIGO allowed you to create and use tickets in this way, you could edit the ticket or assign a ticketer that was not the contract that created it.
 If you try to use such a ticket in smart contract operations, the operations fail.